chris-rudmin/agePage/README.md

 We query google and scrape the reported page age from them.
 If this fails, we resort to the age reported by the server.

-Note: We should really be using Google Custom Search Api https://developers.google.com/custom-search/ but it costs money.
+Note: We should really be using Google Custom Search API https://developers.google.com/custom-search/ but it costs money.

 Contributers
 -------------------------------